iamdeja/collab-bot/README.md

 ### Testing channels

-Testing channels are categorised based on the project branch they should be used in conjunction with (more detail in [Git flow](#git-flow)).
+Testing channels are categorised based on the project branch they should be used in conjunction with (more detail in [git flow](#git-flow)).

 - release-testing: will only be activated to give a final test to the bot before the code is deployed
 - development-testing: general testing of the code in the _develop_ branch